Importance of being active

 There are many disabled ski programs across the United States:

-This manner of sit-skiing imitates the experience of hiking in the wilderness and is a great aerobic and strength workout.
-Cross country sit-skis have molded seats mounted on frames that are simple and lightweight, allowing for more independence.
+This manner of sit skiing imitates the experience of hiking in the wilderness and is a great aerobic and strength workout.
+Cross country sit skis have molded or canvas seats mounted on frames that are simple and lightweight, creating more independence.

 There are no chair lifts to ride, no tickets to buy, and this sport will really work your muscles.